sammotea/accidentalCreative/src/markdown/projects/writing/covid/symptoms.md

 ---

-I know one person who had _Ruinous Covid_.
+I know one person who had _Ruinous COVID_.
 Over three hateful months his organs failed and he died.
 His death crushed people I adore.

 This disease can break our family.
-I want us to take Covid seriously without losing our minds.
+I want us to take COVID seriously without losing our minds.
 That starts with calling things as they are: _Inconvenient_, _Ominous_, _Ruinous_.

-Above is what Covid might do.
+Above is what COVID might do.
 Next-up: [Who gets what and why?](severity)